R-a-dio/site/README.md

 Alpha + Beta
 ----

-The staging area (beta) for changed due for live is at https://r-a-d.io/beta/
+The staging area (beta) for changes due for live is at https://r-a-d.io/beta/

 The development area (unstable, will often be a 500 error) is at https://r-a-d.io/dev/